beatgammit/filesync-client/README.md

 Intro
 =====

 This is the client for filesync.
-Nothing here really works, except the install system is kinda working.
+Nothing is complete, except the install system is kinda working and watching files seems to work.
 Eventually this will be a full-featured client for filesync that has these features:

 * Automatic updates
 * Native init scripts for all systems
+    * Unix-like systems:
         * Systemd if supported
         * Upstart if supported
         * "Regular" init script as fallback
+    * Windows:
+        * Windows service
 * Browser-based configuration
-* Nearly instantaneous updates of remotely changed files
+* Nearly instantaneous synchronization between client and server
-* HTTP auth system for http-based pam module (included)
+* HTTP auth system- pam module (included) or windows credential provider
 * Cross-platform install scripts based on npm

 Installing